-I Choose Help>Information Center and click Example projects.

-2 Browse to the example that matches the specific evaluation board or starter kit you are using.
+- I Choose Help>Information Center and click Example projects. - 2 Under Installed example projects, browse to the example that matches the specific evaluation board or starter kit you are using, or follow the steps under To download an example project if you want to download an example from the IAR Systems website.